BulkiestPizza/Notes/Programming/Flutter Notes/Navigation.md

 ---

 # Creating Routes
-Routes are just widgets that tell the program where to go, and arent explicitly define, instead are just functions for navigator commands
+Routes are just widgets that tell the program where to go, and arent explicitly defined, instead are just functions for navigator commands

-#
+# Navigator.Push